Introduction

 What should I do if I notice peeling paint on my primed Hardie Board?

-Yes, if you notice peeling, you should strip the affected area, re-prime, and repaint to restore the surface.
+If you see peeling, strip the affected area, re-prime it, and repaint to bring the surface back to its best condition.

 Are there specific weather conditions I should avoid when priming Hardie Board?

-Yes, avoid priming in extreme temperatures or high humidity, as these conditions can affect the drying and adhesion of the primer.
+Avoid priming in extreme temperatures or high humidity, as these factors can impact the drying and adhesion of the primer.